Public phones can still be found in France. All require a phone card (known as a télécarte), which can be purchased at post offices or tabacs.

 For operator assistance: If you wish to use an operator to call your home country, you dial the toll-free number of tel.
 08-00-99-00 plus the digits of your country code (for example, tel.
 08-00-99-00- 1 for the U.S. and Canada).

-Toll-free numbers: Numbers beginning with 08 and followed by 00 are toll-free.
+Toll-free numbers: Most four-digit numbers starting with 10, 30, and 31 are free of charge.
+Numbers beginning with 08 and followed by 00 are toll-free.
 But be careful: Numbers that begin with 08 followed by 36 carry a .35€ surcharge per minute.

 For many, renting a phone is a good idea.
 While you can rent a phone from any number of overseas sites, including kiosks at airports and at car-rental agencies, we suggest renting the phone before you leave home.
 North Americans can rent one before leaving home from InTouch USA (tel.
 800/872-7626 or 703/222-7161; www.intouchglobal.com).
 InTouch will also, for free, advise you on whether your existing phone will work overseas.